vvc10/muscularsoulgym-web/README.md

 # muscularsoulgym-web
-Muscularsoul is a gym portfolio website designed using html, css, javascript, and python.
+Muscularsoul is a gym portfolio website.
+It is designed using html, css, python and js.